WeMakecc/gitbook-template/en/test-page.md

 Also, it is mandatory to always have the `image-text` tag, you can leave it empty if you don't need text to wrap around the image.

-If you do need text to wrap around the image, then this text needs to leave right after the `image_text` tag, see example:
+If you instead DO NEED text to wrap around the image, then this text needs to live right after the `image_text` tag, see example:
 ```
 {% image %}
   {% image_url "test image", "200px", "left", "margin-right:10px" %}../assets/rodrigomuller-acdc.jpg